Edric-Matwiejew/QuOp_MPI/README.md

 + h5py
 + Networkx (To run included example programs.)

-## Runninig and Installing QuOp_MPI on Clusters
+## Running and Installing QuOp_MPI on Clusters

 Please consult the section covering containerisation in the QuOp_MPI docs.

 ## Installation on Unix-Like Systems

-If the general and python depencies are statisfied, QuOp_MPI can be installed by downloading or cloning the program from https://github.com/Edric-Matwiejew/QuOp_MPI.
+If the general and python dependencies are satisfied, QuOp_MPI can be installed by downloading or cloning the program from https://github.com/Edric-Matwiejew/QuOp_MPI.
 Then:

     cd QuOp_MPI/src
     make